LostPieceUniverse/FlashMindForge/README.md

 ### Configuration and Storage

-FlashMindForge utilizes a configuration file to define certain attributes, including the location of decks and cards.<br>
+FlashMindForge utilizes a configuration file to define certain attributes, including the location of decks and cards.
-By default, the configuration file is located at `[home_dir]/.config/flashmindforge`.
-Within the configuration file, you can specify the directory<br>
+By default, the configuration file is located at:<br>
+`[home_dir]/.config/flashmindforge`
-where decks are stored, which defaults to `[home_dir]/.local/FlashMindForge/`.
+Within the configuration file, you can specify the directory where decks are stored, which defaults to:<br>
+`[home_dir]/.local/FlashMindForge/`

 ## Disclamer